PJWalker/daggerheart/content/GM Rules/GM Principles.md

-# Play to Find Out What Happens
+# Play to Find out what Happens
 Be surprised by what the characters do, the choices they make, and the people they become.
 # Ask Questions & Incorporate the Answers
 Ensure the players’ ideas are included results in a narrative that supports the whole group’s creativity